dhakago/human-capital-budget/PRD.md

 - Success criteria: Accurate real-time totals across all categories with clear visual hierarchy

 **Submission Creation**
-- Functionality: Create new budget submissions by selecting a category, then a sub-item, entering amount and description
+- Functionality: Create new budget submissions by selecting a category, then a sub-item, entering amount, description, and estimated execution month
-- Purpose: Allows users to request budget allocation from specific sub-items and automatically deducts from available budgets
+- Purpose: Allows users to request budget allocation from specific sub-items with planning for when the program will be executed, automatically deducts from available budgets
 - Trigger: User clicks "Buat Pengajuan" button or "Buat Pengajuan" on a specific sub-item
-- Progression: Click button → Dialog opens → Select category → Select sub-item → Fill amount and description → Submit → Budget automatically deducted from sub-item and category → Confirmation shown
+- Progression: Click button → Dialog opens → Select category → Select sub-item → Fill amount → Select execution month → Fill description → Submit → Budget automatically deducted from sub-item and category → Confirmation shown
-- Success criteria: Submission is created, sub-item and category budgets are updated in real-time, and user sees updated balances immediately
+- Success criteria: Submission is created with execution month, sub-item and category budgets are updated in real-time, and user sees updated balances immediately

 **Budget Status Notifications**
 - Functionality: Display warning alerts when budgets reach 80% threshold and critical alerts when exceeded